yctung/LibAcousticSensing/README.md

 # LibAS
 LibAcousticSensing (LibAS) is a cross-platform framework to facilitate the development of acoustic sensing applications.
 Some interesting demo video of LibAS can be found at [here](https://youtu.be/cnep7fFyJhc) and [here](https://youtu.be/At8imJVRDq4).

+## Notice
+I will make a major update soon.
+This update is currently in the separate branch called mobisys.
+For people wanna know how to convert their project from the Remote mode to Standalone mode, please check the mobisys branch.
+Since there are some API updates that might be inconsistent to the current branch and we have some active developers are using the master branch, I will keep the master branch intact until the mobisys branch ready to be released.

 ## Feature
 LibAS is designed to let its users focus on the design of **acoustic sensing algorithms** without learning much the tedious platform-dependent programming details.